//

 Prohibition Against Certain Non-Disparagement and Release of Claims Provisions in Agreements

 SB 1300 also prohibited employers from requiring an employee to execute a release of claims under FEHA or sign a non-disparagement agreement preventing disclosure of unlawful workplace acts in exchange for a raise or bonus or as a condition of continued employment.
-Any such agreement is deemed void as contrary to public policy.
+California public policy deems any such agreement void.
 The law went into effect on January 1, 2019.

 Non-Disclosure Agreements Banned

-SB 820 prohibited and voided non-disclosure clauses in settlement agreements arising from sexual assault or harassment, sex discrimination, or retaliation claims entered into on or after January 1, 2019.
+SB 820 prohibits and voids non-disclosure clauses in settlement agreements arising from sexual assault, harassment, sex discrimination, or retaliation claims entered into on or after January 1, 2019.

 In which languages is the training available?